simonoop/mdPHPTest/README.md

     This API was coded on the Lumen Framework.
     "Lumen is a micro web framework written in PHP, created by Laravel."
     The API follows a classic Controller/Service micro-service architecture.
-    No repository layer was used as the.
+    No repository layer was used.
-    No "View" of the MVC stack was used, the Controllers do the output by themselves.
-Views would be overkill.
+    No "View" of the MVC paradigm was used, as it would be a bit overkill.

 ## install instructions